Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Fragmentation

 Each EAP-FIDO message contains a single leg of a half-duplex conversation.
-Since EAP carrier protocols may constrain the length of an EAP message, it may be neccessary to fragment an EAP-FIDO message across multiple EAP messages.
+Since EAP carrier protocols may constrain the length of an EAP message, it may be necessary to fragment an EAP-FIDO message across multiple EAP messages.

 The fragmentation method is described in {{RFC5216, Section 2.1.5}}.